December 27th 2016 – By: William Larsen – Civilians News – “News For All Views” – “The Future Of High School Education”

 What Should Change?

-What more can I do?
-What could I do, to make…. “this system….” “better….” for those after me?
+What can I do?
+What could I do, to make, “this system,” better?
+Especially for those experiencing similar frustrations, who might follow after me?
 What can I do, as opposed to simply complaining?
-Well, I can offer a few solutions, based on my experiences in the job market, as to how to fix “general education,” for future generations….
+In that frame of mind, I can offer a few solutions based on my own experiences, in the job market, on how to better serve, “general education,” to future generations….

 With that being said; what can we change?
 What can, my aging generation of 30 somethings, “change,” over the next 20 years, to make the American Education System stronger?

-Today, I consider myself a critical scholar in all sciences.
-Although this was not always the case.
-I believe this is because of a situation, where I often seek information that I was pushed away from as a child.
+Today, I consider myself a critical scholar in all sciences, even though, this was not always the case.
+I believe this is true today, because of a situation, where I often seek information that I was pushed away from as a child.
 This is because subjects, that I enjoy reading today, were in many ways tarnished for me as a child, through overbearing teachers and rigid memorization, growing up.

-For this reason, I would like to see further emphasis on “theoretical sciences,” in public education today.
-I find, that when taught properly; advanced physics, software engineering, gene therapy and all sorts of real world innovations, that perhaps once seemed beyond a general education…. can be taught to kids and in fact, can be FUN, for students to learn.
+For this reason, I would like to see further emphasis placed on, “theoretical sciences,” in general education today.
+I find that when taught properly; advanced physics, software engineering, gene therapy and all sorts of real world innovations, that perhaps once seemed beyond a general education…. can be taught to kids and in fact, can be FUN, for students to learn.
 This is especially true, when taught from the approach of real world application and not simply memorization.